Six Rules For An Effective Kanban System

 Here's How Kanban Works

-The most common form of Kanban is a card with data printed on it.
+The most common form is a card with data printed on it.
 The card can vary in shape, size and content, and it’s sometimes replaced by other devices, such as golf balls.
-Over the years, the Kanban concept has developed into more modern forms like e-mails, sensors, electronic dashboards and so on.
+Over the years, the concept has developed into more modern forms like e-mails, sensors, electronic dashboards and so on.

 Let's imagine that you are working in a hypermarket and you need to establish a Kanban system linking the displayed merchandise on the shelves to the warehouse and then to your supplier.
 The person responsible for the pasta shelf, for example, will place a red flag on the top of the shelf when the shelf needs to be replenished.
 The person in the warehouse will recognize this flag and will send some packs of pasta to be displayed.
 The warehouse guy will need to update his warehouse data system with the withdrawal amount.
 The system will compare the remaining amount of pasta to the critical ordering point, which is the point where an order has to be sent to the supplier.
 The system will notice that the remaining amount is below the critical ordering point and will send an automatic e-mail to the supplier asking for another amount.
 This is a prime example where an original, ordinary Kanban system is equipped with a more electronic and automated one.